harveytriana/BlazorServerML/README.md

 As I mentioned, I took a classic example of supervised numerical analysis.
 It consists of predicting the value of a house based on multiple features.
 However, the example is not a copy of some source, it was treated in logic, and very much in the modern C# style.

-The data source is [California Housing Prices](https://www.kaggle.com/camnugent/california-housing-prices), from which in the data exploration I made a change in the labels of the `ocean_proximity` column , in particular I replaced the '>' character with LT (less than) so that it would not make noise when working with HTML as the trailing front end.
+The data source is [California Housing Prices](https://www.kaggle.com/camnugent/california-housing-prices), from which in the data exploration I made a change in the labels of the `ocean_proximity` column , in particular I replaced the '>' character with LT so that it would not make noise when working with HTML as the trailing front end.

 ### Application architecture